EmmanuelDemey/codelab-elastic/DEMO.md

 ```

 * Log in to kibana and present the new securty page
-* index one fake document that will use to present the fields filtering
+* index one fake document that will be used to present fields filtering

 ```shell
 POST devoxx_indices/_doc/1